lmigueldf/doc/guide/windows-guide.md

 To keep your copy of the DevKit up to date, run the update command:

 ~~~
-$ basil update
+$ devkit update
 ~~~

 The update command is also able to check out older versions of the DevKit or different channels of DevKit versions.
-Read the help menu with `basil update --help` for more information on this flexible tool.
+Read the help menu with `devkit update --help` for more information on this flexible tool.

 ## Play With Examples

-Once `basil` is installed you're ready to check out a few example projects.
+Once `devkit` is installed you're ready to check out a few example projects.
 First, take a look at the [Hello, World!
 Guide](../guide/hello-world.html) to see how to create a new project.
 After that, you should be ready to browse some more complicated projects.
 There are